alexander1616/milestoneP1/readme.md

 Tower Defense Game:

-The enemies will move in a predetermined path to the end point.
-Once a certain numbers of enemies sucessfully reach the end point, the game will end!
-You can create towers with gold earned at the end of every round to impede the enemies from reaching the end point.
+The objective of the game is to stay alive and prevent the enemies from reaching the end point for as long as possible.
+Each round, the number of enemies will increase and stronger enemies will be added every 10 rounds.
+After 20 enemies reach the end point, the game will end.
+You are allowed to purchase blocks to alter their predetermined path, and you are also able to purchase
 ## Game Logic

 ```